-Do you have an evening visitor that leaves some telltale sign of its foraging and eating habits?
-Are you finding insect exoskeleton remnants, including the heads or bodies, of the “potato bug” (see adjacent image), which is also known as the Jerusalem Cricket (Stenopelmatus spp.)?
+Do you have an evening visitor that leaves some telltale signs of its foraging and eating habits?
+Are you finding insect exoskeleton remnants, including the heads or bodies, of crickets, scorpions, and especially the “potato bug” (see adjacent image), which is also known as the Jerusalem Cricket (Stenopelmatus spp.)?
+You may be hosting a night roost of an important agricultural friend, the Pallid Bat!

 To find out more, click the down arrow to find a description of the Pallid Bat.